 Water & Sewer Billing

-Installment Plans: Installment plans for arrearages accruing between March 9, 2020 and March 15, 2022 are available through April 29th, 2022 for a twelve(12) month duration.
+Installment plans for arrearages accruing between March 9, 2020 and March 15, 2022 are available through July 22, 2022 for a twelve(12) month duration.
 To maintain the installment plan, a residential customer must pay the monthly installment amount, plus the current bill or the plan will be voided.
 For more information, please contact 732-828-2100 x183.

 Bill Assistance & Arrearage Forgiveness Programs: